Table of Contents

 Fungi thrive on organic matter on your lawn, especially from rotten leaves and twigs.
 One of the best things you can do to prevent toadstools is to keep grass clear of debris and thatched grass.
 De-thatching the lawn regularly is a good approach – use a scarifier to get rid of the organic build-up that toadstools love to feed on.

 Moisture is a toadstools paradise.
 They love wet and shady patches of grass, which is why you normally find mushrooms growing beneath trees and bushes.

 But it’s not just shady areas that can lead to toadstools.
-If you water your grass late at night, the lack of sunlight and warmth create the damp conditions that toadstools love.
+If you water your grass late at night, the lack of sunlight and warmth will create the damp conditions that toadstools love.
 To prevent fungi (and other fungal infections), only water your grass in the morning or early afternoon.

 3. Aerate Regularly